 Before this, my husband and I weren’t super helicopter parents.
 But we had to change our parenting style.
 We really had to ask her: What are you doing?
 What’s going on?
 What’s happening?
 What are you doing in your room?

-We’ve told her, if the weight goes down, we’re going to know.
-She gets weighed by her doctor, so there’s no room for negotiation.
-We want her to stay in the range of a number.
+We told her: If the weight goes down, we’re going to know.
+She was weighed by her doctor, so there was no room for negotiation.
+We wanted her to stay in the range of a number.

-We are now a full year out of the hospital, but we’re still in recovery.
-It is truly exhausting.
-We’ve spent so much time and energy working through it — I never would have believed if I haven’t lived through this.
+We spent so much time and energy working through this — I never would have believed if I haven’t lived through it.